7Ragnarok7/DEDMAP/README.md

  - -u, --udp              perform a UDP scan (Doesn't seems to work as of now using the socket in python)

- - -s, --sweep            perform a sweep scan
+ - -n, --net              perform a network scan

- - -m, --mode<wan/lan>    select the mode for sweep scan (default = wan)
+ - -m, --mode<wan/lan>    select the mode for network scan (default = wan)
  -                        Select lan mode(turbo mode) for better scanning speeds (upto 10x)
  -                        It is recommended to use the turbo mode only on a lan network
  -                        as it might result loss of accuracy in wan networks
- -                        Ex: -sm lan; -sm wan;
+ -                        Ex: -nm lan; -nm wan;

- - -w, --write<filename>  writes the results in a file
+ - -o, --out<filename>    saves the results in a file
- -                        Ex: -w report.txt
+ -                        Ex: -o report.dedmap

 ### Examples :-
 Combine the options according to your requirements.
 Dedmap is flexible and clever enough :)